usc-mrel/python-ismrmrd-server/readme.md

 - [generate_cartesian_shepp_logan_dataset.py](generate_cartesian_shepp_logan_dataset.py): Creates an MRD raw data file of a Shepp-Logan phantom with Cartesian sampling.
 Borrowed from the [ismrmrd-python-tools](https://github.com/ismrmrd/ismrmrd-python-tools) repository.

+- [dicom2mrd.py](dicom2mrd.py): This program converts a folder of DICOM images to an MRD image .h5 file, allowing DICOM images to be use as input for MRD streaming data.

+- [mrd2dicom.py](mrd2dicom.py): This program converts an MRD image .h5 file to a folder of DICOM images.

 - [mrd2gif.py](mrd2gif.py): This program converts an MRD image .h5 file into an animated GIF for quick previews.

-- [dicom2mrd.py](dicom2mrd.py): This program converts a folder of DICOM images to an MRD image .h5 file, allowing DICOM images to be use as input for MRD streaming data.

 ## Saving incoming data
 It may be desirable for the MRD server to save a copy of incoming data from the client.
 For example, if the client is an MRI scanner, then the saved data can be used for offline simulations at a later time.
 This may be particularly useful when the MRI scanner client is sending image data, as images are not stored in a scanner's raw data file and would otherwise require offline simulation of the MRI scanner reconstruction as well.